tophr/advent-of-code/README.md

 # advent-of-code
-My bad Advent of Code Solutions 2020-2023
+My bad Advent of Code Solutions for 2020-2023

-test